-3. Pay compensation to Mr C for loss he has suffered calculated in 1 would conflict with any existing protection or allowance.
+The compensation shouldn't be paid into the pension if it would conflict with any existing protection or allowance.
 Payment into the pension should allow for the effect of charges and any available tax relief.
-This may mean the compensation should be increased to cover the charges and reduced to notionally allow for the income tax relief Mr C could claim.
-The notional allowance should be calculated using Mr C's marginal rate of tax.
+This may mean the compensation should be increased to cover the charges and reduced to notionally allow for the income tax relief Ms B could claim.
+The notional allowance should be calculated using Ms B's marginal rate of tax.